 Sam, a partner with NRS Injury Law, has been practicing law in the Columbus area since 2013.
 He has focused his practice on helping injured workers navigate through the complexities of Ohio’s workers’ compensation system.
 He focuses his practice on the management of the firm’s Columbus Office.
 Over the years, he has distinguished himself by his commitment to his practice, his clients, and his community.
 Sam has been named by Best Lawyers in its list of Ones to Watch in Workers’ Compensation, Personal Injury, and Employment Law.
 He has also been included in the Super Lawyers list of Rising Stars for workers’ compensation.
 Sam has served as the Workers’ Compensation Section Chair for both the Ohio Association for Justice (OAJ) and the Columbus Bar Association (CBA).

 Sam is a graduate of The University of Toledo College of Law and the University of Kentucky.
 He lives in Bexley with his wife and daughter.
 Sam serves on the Board of Directors’ of Wexner Heritage Village, as well as Klarity Medical Products.
-He is also very active in his local community and is currently running for Bexley City Council.
+He is also very active in his local community and was elected to Bexley City Council in 2021.

-Jerry Horning, an attorney with NRS Injury Law, has represented thousands of injured clients since 1984.
+Jerry Horning, a senior associate attorney with NRS Injury Law, has represented thousands of injured clients since 1984.
 He has attained the highest Martindale-Hubbell peer review rating, AV Preeminent.
 His civil trial practice experience includes a wide range of personal injury litigation, including wrongful death, medical malpractice, workplace injuries, insurance coverage, uninsured motorist, product liability, premises liability and auto accidents of all types.

-Jerry has litigated small business and real estate matters, including mortgage foreclosures, and has extensive workers’ compensation litigation experience.
-He has resolved thousands of personal injury cases by settlement, litigation, arbitration, mediation and trial and argued cases in several appellate courts, the Ohio Court of Claims and the Supreme Court of Ohio.
+Jerry has litigated small business and real estate matters, including mortgage foreclosures.
+Further, Jerry has extensive workers’ compensation litigation experience.
+He has resolved thousands of personal injury cases by settlement, litigation, arbitration, mediation, and trial and he’s argued cases in several appellate courts, the Ohio Court of Claims, and the Supreme Court of Ohio.
 His Supreme Court oral argument on behalf of an injured police officer can be viewed on the court’s website, Oral Argument Archive, Case No. 2005-1828.
 The case is Ronald Rose v.
 City of Garfield Hts. et. al., 2005-Ohio-4165, 2006-Ohio-5698.

 Prior to law school, Jerry served as the assistant director of Cleveland’s Department of Public Health and Welfare, where he supervised programs in primary health care, environmental health, air pollution control and prison administration for a department with over 500 employees.